reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 which seems to fix the problem.
-I think either this change, or perhaps better moving the smacro definitions for incprec!: and decprec!: in "arith.red", should probably be applied to the generic source code.
+I think either this change, or perhaps better moving the smacro definitions for incprec!: and decprec!: into "arith.red", should probably be applied to the generic source code.

 With the above two changes, "arith/arith.tst" appears to run correctly.
-However, !:rd: should be output as !:RD!: although this is purely internal information, and there are a lot of rounding differences, but nothing serious and sometimes Emacs REDUCE is more accurate!
+There are a lot of rounding differences, but nothing serious and sometimes Emacs REDUCE is more accurate!
 Probably OK for now.
 Eventually, I should probably use the Elisp transcendental functions, which are implemented in C, rather than those in "arith/math.red".

+E in numbers is not lowered!
+This appears to be because bigfloats are output as strings using PRIN2, so I would need to modify the way the string is generated, which would mean modifying the standard REDUCE code, which I want to avoid as much as possible.
+This will have to remain an anomaly for now.

 Factor package
 --------------